-Take control over the events that we save and count towards your event quota
+Take control over which events we save and count towards your event quota.

-Discarded events are not saved due to your settings.
-They don’t count against your event usage quota.
+Discarded events that are not saved due to your in-app settings.
+They don’t count against your daily event quota.

 Events can be discarded based on a number of criteria:

 Individual errors can be discarded.
-When discarded, errors are immediately deleted from the dashboard and subsequent events that we receive are not stored.
+When discarded, existing events will remain in the dashboard and any future events will not be stored.